 - Any exemptions noted in the SORNs were published in the Code of Federal Regulations at 45 CFR 2508.19.

-Privacy Act Implementation Rules 45 U.S.C.
-2508, AmeriCorps Implementation of the Privacy Act of 1974, with the following link.
+Read the Privacy Act Implementation Rules 45 U.S.C.
+2508, AmeriCorps Implementation of the Privacy Act of 1974.

 Privacy Impact Assessments